 So there’s a few things we can do to help prevent further damage.

 Firstly, work towards a healthy weight.
 You can use this Body Mass Index (BMI) calculator to help set a goal.
-We discussed the incredible benefits of reducing weight in OA in a previous Joint Effort post.
+We discussed the incredible benefits of reducing weight in Osteo Arthritis in a previous article (you can find it here).
 And we probably don’t need to remind you of all the other health benefits you’ll achieve as a result.
 Most importantly, this doesn’t have to be done quickly with a fad diet.
 In fact, that’s not recommended at all.

 Secondly, there are a number of foods that can help reduce inflammation.
 Having a diet rich in anti-inflammatory foods is not only beneficial for our health, but can also decrease our risk of developing other chronic conditions.
-There’s a comprehensive list here in another of our Joint Effort posts.
-It also shows you what to avoid.
+We have put together a comprehensive list here; which also shows you what to avoid.

 Thirdly, keep moving.
 Low impact exercise such as walking, swimming, gardening help maintain and improve your muscle strength, which in turn, supports your joints.